codewordcreative/advanced-dns-checker/README.md

 ----

 # Set up
 It's a command-line interface.
-Just download it wherever you want to run it
+Just download it and save it wherever you want to run it

 ## Customise the output directory if desired
 It defaults to a subdirectory called dns-output.